-Cool off this summer at more than just your typical city pool with a slide and waterworks for kids!
+Cool off during the summer months at more than just your typical city pool with a slide and waterworks for kids!

 The 50s original movie theater has been transformed into a venue designed to present a dynamic array of entertainment possibilities.
 Movie house, live entertainment, wine bar and banquet facility, the Clazel Theater offers something for people from all walks of life and bestows Main Street, Bowling Green, Ohio an invigorating leisure atmosphere.

 While Bowling Green is a small community, the entertainment is large.
 The city offers an array of nightlife for people of all ages.